telerik/blazor-docs/getting-started/what-you-need.md

 For the Telerik UI for Blazor components to look and behave as expected in the browser, add the [Telerik stylesheet](#telerik-stylesheet) and the [JS Interop file](#telerik-js-interop-file) to your main index file.
 Depending on the Blazor hosting model and framework version, your project's main index file will differ:

-   * For Client-Side Blazor apps, use the `wwwroot/index.html` index file.
+   * For Client-Side Blazor apps, use the `wwwroot/index.html` file.
-   * For Server-Side Blazor apps, use one of the following index files:
+   * For Server-Side Blazor apps, use one of the following files:
-      * `~/Pages/_Host.cshtml` for .NET 3.x and .NET 5
+      * `~/Pages/_Host.cshtml` for .NET 3.x
       * `~/Pages/_Layout.cshtml` for .NET 6

 ### Telerik Stylesheet